 - Plan and organise events to attract visitors to the town.
 We also conduct advertising campaigns across newspapers, radio, poster sites, billboards, buses and trains.
-Examples of our activities include Ready Steady Gallop sculpture trail.
+Examples of our activities include Ready Steady Gallop and the BIG Stampde sculpture trail.

-- Ready Steady Gallop advertising campaign including buses, trains and newspapers.
+- BIG Stampede and Ready Steady Gallop advertising campaigns including buses, trains and newspapers.

-- Annual HaHa Hamilton Comedy Festival and monthly shows at BID pubs to support evening economy
+- Annual HaHa Hamilton Comedy Festival to support evening economy

 - Seasonal competitions and leaflets e.g. Valentines brochure and competition to highlight restaurants in the town.

-- Radio Clyde campaign – 3 adverts every hour between 10-11am on the Top 10 at Ten spot highlighting town centre activities and businesses across the year.
+- Radio Clyde campaign in 2016 – 3 adverts every hour between 10-11am on the Top 10 at Ten spot highlighting town centre activities and businesses across the year.
 Ten week Heart FM promotion in 2017 to support the BIG Stampede

 - Christmas Light Switch on- supporting a bigger and better event.